flaviostutz/rpi-johnny-five/README.md

 My preferred way of coding to Raspberry containers is to mount the filesystem of the container to my local machine so that I can use my graphic tools:
  - Start the container with "docker run -it -p 2222:22 flaviostutz/rpi-johnny-five" on your Raspberry connected to Arduino
  - Install "sshfs" on your local machine (available for Linux and MacOS)
- - Mount the container filesystem to your machine doing "sshfs -p 2222 /whatever/container root@[raspberryip]:/opt"
+ - Mount the container filesystem to your machine doing "sshfs root@[raspberryip]:/opt /whatever/container -p 2222"
  - Put your code to /whatever/container and use your tools there
- - Connect to container using "ssh [raspberry ip] -p 2222"
+ - Connect to container using "ssh root@[raspberry ip]:2222" (password is "root")
  - Run your code (node /opt/test.js and so on)
  - I use to checkout my git repository inside the container.
 You can "git commit" from the inside or from your machine.
 Both works :)
  - When code is ready perform the container build from the outside